indamutsa/SEC-secure-node/README.md

 ## Module Overview

 The content is divided into several sections, each designed to build on the knowledge gained in the previous section.
-Please to the branches for more information.
+Please checkout to the appropriate branch for more information.
 Here's a breakdown of what each section covers:

 - Branch `main`: This branch contains the initial setup of the project and the basic structure of the application.
   You should set up mongodb using docker and install the dependencies using `npm install`.